Skip to content

 Augusta National rules

-Probably the most important – and notable – of the Masters rules.
+Probably the most important – and notable – of the Augusta National rules at the Masters.

 During tournament days, patrons, players, caddies and, well, everyone risks being thrown out of Augusta – and even receiving a ban – for using electronic devices.